macktastick/theta-hackathon-entry-2024/Writerside/topics/What-We-Learned.md

 #### Automated TFUEL Reward Transactions

-As part of our Summer Release, we are demonstrating a play-to-earn capability.
-In specific matches, the game now automatically signs and broadcasts a reward transaction to:
+In specific matches, the game is now capable of automatically signing and broadcasting a reward transaction to:

 * the winner
 * anyone claiming a bounty during the match